For our Online Services Safeguarding and Child Protection Policy click HERE

 This policy is available to independent contractors (e.g. workshop leaders, entertainers) and should be implemented as good practice.

-This policy focuses on the workplace responsibilities of staff, although responsibilities to safeguarding and promoting the welfare of children, young people and vulnerable adults extend to an individual’s personal and domestic life.
+This policy focuses on the workplace responsibilities of staff, although responsibilities for safeguarding and promoting the welfare of children, young people and vulnerable adults extend to an individual’s personal and domestic life.

-This document will be reviewed periodically, in line with national and local guidance, and at least bi-annually.
+This document will be reviewed periodically, in line with national and local guidance, and at least annually.

 PACSO is an organisation which aims to support parents and carers of a child or young person with a disability.
 It was established by professionals from Social Services, Education, Health and several voluntary organisations, and maintains significant links with these bodies.

 PACSO provides playschemes and clubs in response to a need for fun, safe activities that cater for children of all abilities, whilst providing respite for their carers.
-The PACSO committee (hereafter, “the committee”) takes seriously its responsibility to protect and safeguard the welfare of children and young people entrusted to their care, in accordance with The Children’s Act, which came into force on 14 October 1991, and was a landmark in promoting good, safe practice in long-term childcare.
-It is a sad fact that even children with special needs can be hurt.
+The PACSO Board of Trustees (hereafter, “the board”) takes seriously its responsibility to protect and safeguard the welfare of children and young people entrusted to their care, in accordance with The Children Act, which came into force on 14 October 1991, and was a landmark in promoting good, safe practice in long-term childcare.
+It is a sad fact that children with special needs are at a higher risk of being abused than their mainstream peers.
 PACSO will only be satisfied when everything possible has been done to protect the children in our care from harm of all kinds.

-Finally, this document in and of itself will not protect the children/young people in our care.
+Finally, this document alone will not protect the children/young people in our care.
 It is only as each member of staff actively adopts and follows the guidelines laid out in the following pages, and in the attached documents, that we can ensure that the children are as safe as possible.